 - Quality of writing on essay component

-- Applicants are strongly encouraged to complete at least 8 credits of 300 level or higher science coursework within 12 months of entering the physician assistant program.
+- It is recommended that applicants complete at least 8 credits of 300 level or higher science coursework within 12 months of entering the physician assistant program.
 All courses used to calculate the GPA of the aforementioned classes (Anatomy, Physiology, Microbiology, Organic or Biochemistry) must have been completed within the past 5 years

 - Applicants whose first language is not English, must demonstrate their proficiency in the English language by taking the TOEFL iBT® test.
 The test scores must be submitted directly to CASPA and the full report must be received by the Daemen PA department by January 1.
 The minimum requirements as stated below are specific to the Physician Assistant Department and does not represent the requirements of the Institution.